alfie-ns/VidBriefs-APP/app-todo.md

 - [X] give speed conrol to voice funcitonality
 - [X] Add swipe functionality to the library view to go back to the main view/particular conversation

+make yt shorts and instgram reals

+claudia: im trying to hard when irs not that hard, go over foundational things

 - [ ] slider to change background colour